 Modern vehicles are packed full of safety and anti-theft features.
-It used to be that all you need to hotwire a car was a screwdriver, a razor blade, and a little know-how – that’s not the case anymore.
+It used to be that all you needed to hotwire a car was a screwdriver, a razor blade, and a little know-how, but that’s not the case anymore.

 While it makes for good television, the truth is that stealing cars today requires a lot more sophistication and technology due to the anti-theft features built into every vehicle.

-But while those anti-theft features are a nifty feature to keep your car in your driveway, when they stop working, that’s precisely where it can leave you stranded.
-But how do engine immobilizers and transponder keys work, where are they located, and how much do they cost to fix?
+And while those anti-theft features are a nifty feature to keep your car in your driveway, when they stop working, that’s precisely where it can leave you stranded.
+How do engine immobilizers and transponder keys work, where are they located, and how much do they cost to fix?

-We’ll break down everything you need to know to diagnose and repair these critical components here.
+I’ll break down everything you need to know to diagnose and repair these critical components here.
 First, let’s take a look at the signs to look for.

-Symptoms of a Bad Engine Immobilizer or Transponder Key
+Symptoms Of A Bad Immobilizer or Transponder Key

-We’ll break down the five most common symptoms of a bad engine immobilizer or transponder key here.
+Here is a more detailed list of the five most common signs of a bad or failing engine immobilizer or transponder key:

 Your car does actually have a warning light on your dashboard when there is something wrong with your immobilizer system.
 This light should light up for 2-3 seconds when you turn on the ignition but then go away if the immobilizer has communication with the key.